Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 …until it came time for my podfast.

-I tried going old-school and heeding the veteran parents who frequently advised Kim and me to “cherish the experience.”
-But something quickly became apparent: those people haven’t had to actually feed a baby six times a day recently.
-As a spectator activity, watching a baby empty a bottle is barely higher than paint drying.
+I tried going old-school and heeding the veteran parents who advised Kim and me to “cherish the experience.”
+But something quickly became apparent: those people haven’t had to feed a baby six times a day recently.
+As a spectator activity, watching a baby empty a bottle barely rates higher than paint drying.

 So I gave up on “cherishing.”